New Years Day of 2018 we pulled the trigger. I signed us up for the 13th annual MR340 while Courtney sweet talked Mindy into being our ground crew.

 We tried to make it to Dalton Bottoms but we struggled.
 Courtney was cold and getting delirious and was nervous about straight up falling out of the boat, I was whooped too.
 We encountered another kayaker, women’s solo from Iowa, she was having a bit of a time after almost getting swallowed up by a eddie/whirlpool thing and we paddled together for a bit.
 We started to see first light and mucho fog, not far from Dalton Bottoms we had to pull over.
 I felt bad leaving the Iowa paddler but we really needed to stop for a few minutes.
 There were a few other boats around at this point so the Iowa paddler wasn’t alone.
 After a little rest on the rocks we got our bearings again and got on down to Dalton Bottoms, by this time the sun was coming up.
 We set up our sleep stuff and tried to get some rest.
 We got maybe an hour and a half of shut eye, milled around and got going again.

-There was a tent nearby that had a guy sawing logs and Mindy made the funniest joke about envisioning the tent expanding and collapsing like a cartoon while he snoozed.
+There was a tent nearby that had a guy sawing logs in it and Mindy made the funniest comment about envisioning the tent expanding and collapsing like a cartoon while he snoozed.
 We laughed but I knew as soon as I was out I would be sawwing away as well.

 We slept for 6 hrs which was pretty luxurious but it also felt necessary.
 The day before, at Franklin Island, we had committed to finishing the race and along with that we were committed to enjoying it - so we did.
 Thursday was spectacular!
 We were enjoying ourselves, we laughed, we joked, we had great conversations.
 We got chased by a thunderstorm then paddled in the rain for a few miles.
 We checked a few more firsts off the list.
 Paddle in the rain- check.
-Number 2 in the trees- check.
+Number 2 in the trees- check, have a good time- check!

-We got into Jefferson City around noon, it was still raining and looked to be raining for a fair bit so Mindy took us downtown for a bbq sammich and fries.
+We got into Jefferson City around noon, it was still raining and looked like it would be raining for a fair bit so Mindy took us downtown for a bbq sammich and fries.
 We got back on the river and had a really lovely day.
 The only hiccup was the Barge threat/ confusion right outside of Hermann.

 The safety boat (which was the Reaper!
 But it was done reaping and just doing regular safety boat stuff) came up and told us there was a barge coming down stream.
 We were still 10 miles or so out of Hermann and by our calculations we were on track to stay ahead of it at our current pace.
 The water was smooth, temp was nice, spectacular sunset and the moon was awesome.
 Our plan was to stop in Hermann for a minute and get on down to New Haven.
 I believe it was 2 miles from Hermann the safety boat came back up and pointed to a light in the distance and said that is the barge and if you paddle hard you’ll get to Hermann before it.
 Courtney and I dug in and paddled our asses off!
 We kept looking over our shoulders, I wasn’t seeing anything but we were hearing a train coming that sounded like it could have been a barge.
 Either way, friggin top speed into Hermann.
 We were completely spent and come to find out the barge had stopped for the night probably right after we started our heroic sprint.
 Oh well.
 Exhausted, we reluctantly spent the night in Hermann, which I was trying to avoid but I don’t know that New Haven would have been any better.
 In hindsight we should have toned it down and either got out of the channel or just kept our pace.
 In the moment the only choice seemed to be paddle our butts off.